 The Talladega was based on the 1969 Fairlane Cobra Sportsroof, but with some vital aerodynamic differences.
 The nose was tapered and stretched by five inches, and a flush-mounted grille replaced the recessed production unit.
 The front bumper was actually a Fairlane rear bumper narrowed to fit.
 Holman and Moody figured out that by sectioning them in the middle, it made them tuck in closer to the body to catch less passing air and act as an old school spoiler for the front end.
 One critical change that many observers never notice is the modification to the rocker panels.
 They were re-rolled to provide a shallower rocker panel.
 To determine how low a car could be during the race track inspection process, NASCAR measured the rocker panels from the bottom edge.
 Due to the re-rolled rocker panels these cars could now sit 1” closer to the track without violating NASCAR’s ride-height requirements.

 NASCAR versions ran Ford’s 427 cubic inch V8, then switched to the Boss 429.
 Street Talladegas used the 335 bhp 428 Cobra Jet with a column shift automatic.
 None had ram air, but all got a Drag Pack oil cooler and disc brakes.
 Cobra-issue bench-seat interiors were used, and it is believed all the production cars received AM radios.
-The Talladega did exactly what Ford hoped it would do on the racing circuit: it won 29 Grand National races during the 1969 and 1970 NASCAR seasons – far more than any other model, and David Pearson also won his first NASCAR Driver’s Championship with a Talladega.
+The Talladega did exactly what Ford hoped it would do on the racing circuit: it won 29 Grand National races during the 1969 and 1970 NASCAR seasons – far more than any other model, and David Pearson also won his third NASCAR Driver’s Championship with a Talladega.